 The essence of telecom networks

 The most popular and largest example of a telecom network is the Internet.
-Some other examples include Wide Area Networks (WAN), broadcast networks, telephone networks, taxi dispatch networks, cellular networks, etc.
+Some other examples include Wide Area Networks (WAN), broadcast networks, telephone networks, taxi dispatch networks, cellular networks, etc. As telecom networks evolve, they also enable new business models, allowing companies to offer innovative services and revenue streams.

 The electrical signal due to which data is transmitted across the network is called a carrier.
 Carriers are enabled with the help of some form of modulation, which is usually digital modulation.